-To protect children with severe allergies, as well as being respectful of those with dietary restrictions, NO FOOD may be brought into the Center unless preapproved by the teacher.
+To protect children with severe allergies, NO FOOD may be brought into the Center unless preapproved by the teacher.

 R-LDCC will support breastfeeding mothers, including employees, by:

 - Providing a private space for feeding their babies or expressing milk; - Respecting a mother's decision to breastfeed in the presence of others, including in the classrooms or on the playground, if she prefers; and - Providing refrigerated storage for expressed milk.
 Mothers must provide their own containers that are clearly labeled with their name and date.